ciacob/global-menu-library/README.md

 });
 ```

-To build the menu in its initial form, you must provide a JSON string that resembles to the following:
+To build the menu in its initial form, you must provide a JSON String (or equivalent Object) that resembles to the following:

 ```json
 {